sbt/website/src/reference/04-Detailed-Topics/02-Configuration/04-Forking.md

     fork in test := true

-See `Testing` for more control over how tests are assigned to JVMs and what options to pass to each group.
+See [Testing][Testing] for more control over how tests are assigned to JVMs and what options to pass to each group.

 ### Change working directory